OliverHuston/SquishableQuest2024/README.md

 # SquishableQuest2024

 ## To do
+	- enemy action and move needs a total rework (currently causes game to crash)
 	- enemies should wait between attacks
 	- ranged_default enemy behavior
 	- enemy spawning and target assignment; changing target assignment based on behavior